Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 where $g_{i}$ is the community to which node $i$ is assigned, $g_{j}$ is the community to which node $j$ is assigned, $\gamma^{+}$ and $\gamma^{-}$ are resolution parameters, and $w_{i}^{+} = \sum_{j} w_{ij}^{+}$, $w_{i}^{-} = \sum_{j} w_{ij}^{-}$ \cite{Traag2009}.
 For simplicity, we set the resolution parameter values to unity.

-In our investigation, we have focused on the mean properties of ensembles of partitions rather than detailed properties of individual partitions.
-This approach is consistent with recent work illustrating the fact that the optimization of the quality function $Q_{\pm}$ is hampered by the complicated shape of the optimization landscape, which includes a large number of partitions with near-optimum values of $Q_{\pm}$ \cite{Good2010}.
+In our investigation, we have focused on the mean properties of ensembles of partitions rather than on detailed properties of individual partitions.
+This approach is consistent with recent work illustrating the fact that the optimization of quality functions like $Q$ and $Q_{\pm}$ is hampered by the complicated shape of the optimization landscape.
+In particular, one expects to find a large number of partitions with near-optimum values of the quality function \cite{Good2010}, collectively forming a high-modularity plateau.
 Theoretical work estimates that the number of ``good'' (in the sense of high values of $Q$ and similar quality functions) partitions scales as $2^{\bar{n}-1}$, where $\bar{n}$ is the mean number of modules in a given partition \cite{Good2010}.
-In both toy networks and networks constructed from empirical data, many of the partitions found by maximizing a quality function disagree with one another on the components of even the largest module, impeding interpretations of particular partitions \cite{Good2010}.
+In both toy networks and networks constructed from empirical data, many of the partitions found by maximizing a quality function disagree with one another on the components of even the largest module, impeding interpretations of particular partitions of a network \cite{Good2010}.
 Therefore, in the present work, we have focused on quantifying mean qualities of the partitions after extensive sampling of the high-modularity plateau.
 Importantly, the issue of extreme near-degeneracy of quality functions like $Q$ is expected to be much less severe in the networks that we consider than is usually the case, because we are examining small, weighted networks rather than large, unweighted networks \cite{Good2010}.
-We further investigate the degenerate solutions in terms of their mean, standard deviation, and maximum, and find that $Q_{\pm}$ values are tightly distributed, with maximum values usually less than three standard deviations from the mean (see Supplementary Results).
+We further investigate the degenerate solutions in terms of their mean, standard deviation, and maximum.
+We find that $Q_{\pm}$ values are tightly distributed, with maximum values usually less than three standard deviations from the mean (see Supplementary Results).

 \paragraph{Statistical Testing}